Arusey/StoreManagerAPP-ThirdCH/README.md

 * Sign up to the application
 * Login to the application
 * Post a product
+* Delete a product
+* Update a product
 * Post a Sale
 * Get all products
 * Get single product
 * Get all products
 * Get all sales
 * Get single sale
+* Logout of the application

 Installation
 ============